wildonion/gem/README.md

 > **NOTE**: Make sure that you have a domain up and running that is pointing to the machine where the `gem` is hosted on.

 > **NOTE**: Rerun the `renew.sh` on every changes to the nginx config file like hosting new codes, services or adding a new domain to the VPS.

+> **NOTE**: For every new domain inside the VPS there must be a new config file inside the `infra/docker/nginx` folder related to the domain name.

 ## 🗃️ Directory Explained